andrewt0301/hse-acos-course/docs/grades.md

 ## Rounding

-Module and exam scores are rounded to hundredths (the precision is 0.01).
+All intermediate grades (including module and exam grades) are rounded to hundredths (the precision is 0.01).

+The final grade is calculated with precision 0.01 and then rounded to the nearest integer.

 ## Cheating Policy